zchee/golang-wiki/GerritAccess.md

 All approvers can add Auto-Submit+1 votes.
 An Auto-Submit+1 vote is not carried forward when a patch is reuploaded.

+## Approving Wiki CLs ("wiki-approvers")

+People who work mainly in the wiki (https://go.googlesource.com/wiki) can request wiki-approvers permission.
+This lets them +2 and submit wiki CLs, even their own CLs.
+Wiki CLs do not require the involvement of two (or any) Google employees, they have no TryBots, and they can be self-reviewed.

 # Requesting Access

-To get request either of the access types above, file a bug (https://github.com/golang/go/issues/new?title=access:+&body=See+https://go.dev/wiki/GerritAccess) and list and state which access you want, and state the Google account you use to log in to Gerrit.
+To get request any of the access types above, file a bug (https://github.com/golang/go/issues/new?title=access:+&body=See+https://go.dev/wiki/GerritAccess) and list and state which access you want, and state the Google account you use to log in to Gerrit.

 Decisions about granting access are made by the Go release team at Google.
 If your request is declined, it is almost always because you haven't been active enough for them to get a clear enough signal about your work, understanding of project conventions, and so on.
 Don't lose heart: it can take time to reach that level of familiarity.